 Siteimprove’s easy to use grouping setup is also integrated within Policy, enabling editors to focus on matches just for pages that are relevant to them, but at the same time adhering to policies that are in place for the whole organization.

-The first page you come to is an overview of all policies that have been created.
-The default view displays policies that relate to all of the sites you have access to, and an individual site/group can also be selected.
+The Summary in the Policy module displays policies that relate to all of the sites you have access to, and an individual site/group can also be selected.
 Any current matches are displayed.

 Select a specific policy from the Policies table and choose the site you are interested in if multiple sites are available.